Are you a new ecommerce brand, hungry to start making sales?

 Don’t underestimate the power of community to sell products on Instagram.
 Make sure you respond to every single comment (except trolls, of course) so that your audience feels heard.

-Just take a look at this feed of comments!
+Just take a look at this feed of comments and note that the creator has responded to everyone:

 I’d go a step further and tell you to encourage people to comment on your posts.
 This can be done by asking questions about how people use certain products, or even asking for feedback.